Anupam Tripathi

 How Academic Pressure Influences Behavior Changes

 Academic pressure intensifies significantly during middle school.
 In Class 7, expectations begin shifting from basic learning to performance comparison.
 Grades, rankings, competition, tuition classes, and future career discussions slowly enter conversations.
-For many children, this creates internal stress they may not know how to express.
+For many children, this creates internal stress that they may not know how to express.

 When academic stress builds up, it rarely appears as “I am overwhelmed.”
 Instead, it shows up as behavior.